Intro & Quicklinks

 - You can use the ScribOrder website if you need a transcript sent to YOU directly via email.
 This will allow you to save and send/upload to various applications or print out at home.

-- If you need the transcript in HARD COPY – you must submit the request through ScribOrder and then immediately send a follow-up email to Transcript Manager, Ms. Gaudette (ngaudette@cmitacademy.org) to identify a pick-up date and time.
+- If you need the transcript in HARD COPY – you must submit the request through ScribOrder and then immediately send a follow-up email to Transcript Manager, Dr. Gaudette (ngaudette@cmitacademy.org) to identify a pick-up date and time.

 - The link for ScribOrder is: https://pgcpsmd.